schmitzal/tinyimg/README.md

 ## TypoScript reference

-is moved to extension configuration
+Configuration has been moved to extension settings

 ## Contribution
 Bugs and feature requests are welcome.
-Feel free to create an [issue](https://github.com/schmitzal/tinyimg/issues) and i'll have a look at it as soon as possible.
+Feel free to create an [issue](https://github.com/schmitzal/tinyimg/issues), and I'll have a look at it as soon as possible.

 Code improvements are also highly appreciated, as I'm a young developer and sure there is stuff to optimize.